digitalhappens/MyLittleTools/README.md

 ## VIDEO HOW TO USE MYLITTLEFAVORITES ##

+Changes in Version 1.0.3

+* a new version of Rack introduced a new tag-structure which affected MyLittleTags, it's corrected (also it for displaying MyLittleTags chooses the smallest in size tag-alias like "LFO" instead of "Low-frequency oscillator")

 Changes in Version 1.0.2

 * now the state of the modules is saved (parameters and data)